By Ken Story &

 How Do I Know I am Not Getting Ripped Off?

 Take your time.
 Attend a seminar.
+Education is critical.
+These policies are complicated and are not standardized.
 Evaluate both cost and coverage.
 Find balance between what is reasonable in terms of coverage with what is affordable in price.
-Favor experienced agents and companies that are financially sound with a proven track record in LTC.
+Favor experienced agents who specialize in long term care insurance and companies that are financially sound with a proven track record in LTCi.

 Role of the Federal Government

-During recent years the Federal Government had taken an increased interest in LTC insurance, because they realize that the more Americans who purchase policies the fewer will need government aide.
-Faced with the challenges of Social Security and Medicare, they are not prepared to deal with the cost of caring for the disabled elderly.
+During recent years the Federal Government and WA State have taken an increased interest in LTC insurance.
+They realize that the more Americans who purchase policies the fewer will need government aide.
+Faced with the challenges of Social Security, Medicare and Medicaid, they are looking for ways to reduce the overall cost of their role in providing care for the disabled elderly.

 Tax-Qualified Policies